Delightfully tender Blueberry Buttermilk Biscuits served with a warm homemade Blueberry Sauce.

 - Remove and allow the biscuits to cool while preparing the sauce.

-- To make the sauce, combine 1 cup of the remaining blueberries, ⅓ cup of sugar and 2 tablespoons water in a medium saucepan.
+Combine 1 cup of the remaining blueberries, 1/3 cup of sugar and 2 tablespoons water in a medium saucepan.
 Bring to a boil and simmer until the blueberries pop and the sauce thickens.
 Remove from the heat and stir in the remaining 1 cup of blueberries and the lemon juice.

 - Serve the warm sauce over the blueberry biscuits.